akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 antimalware installed and active.
 BA shall limit its use of administrative accounts for IT operations only.

-c\. *Reporting Unauthorized Disclosures and Breaches*: During the term of this BAA, BA shall notify CE within 24 hours of discovering a Breach of security; intrusion; or unauthorized acquisition, access, use or disclosure of CE’s PHI in violation of any applicable federal or state
+c. *Reporting Unauthorized Disclosures and Breaches*: During the term of this BAA, BA shall notify CE within 24 hours of discovering a Breach of security; intrusion; or unauthorized acquisition, access, use or disclosure of CE’s PHI in violation of any applicable federal or state